-NOTE L - SYSTEM EMPLOYEES HEALTH CARE BENEFITS
+12. SYSTEM EMPLOYEES' HEALTH CARE BENEFITS

 The System will pay health insurance for the employees regardless of whether or not it is the health insurance that the City offers to its employees so long as the cost is less that the City's health insurance plan.
 Current System employees are reimbursed up to \$500 per calendar year for vision care.
-Reimbursed health care benefits totaled \$2,000 for the years ended September 30, 2023 and 2022.
+Reimbursed health care benefits totaled \$2,352 and \$2,000 for the years ended September 30, 2024 and 2023, respectively.

-NOTE M - RELATED PARTY TRANSACTIONS
+13. RELATED PARTY TRANSACTIONS

 The System reimburses the City 100% of the total salaries, payroll taxes, and employee fringe benefits for the System's employees.
-The System's expense for the years ended September 30, 2023 and 2022, was \$668,864 and \$527,833, respectively.
+The total of these items and the System's expense for the years ended September 30, 2024 and 2023 was \$661,073 and \$668,864, respectively.
 The System also reimburses the City for cost allocated from the Treasurer's Department.
-The System's expenses for the years ended September 30, 2023 and 2022, was \$3,427 and \$2,412, respectively.
+The System's expenses for the years ended September 30, 2024 and 2023 were \$6,231 and \$3,427, respectively.